CurlyPancakes/Wordlist-Creator/README.md

 [![License: CC](https://img.shields.io/github/license/Zero-Developing/Wordlist-Creator)](https://github.com/Zero-Developing/Wordlist-Creator)

 ## Information
 Wordlist-Creator is an python based script, which is currently under developing.
+The software is working with multi-threading.
 There is no extra GUI at the moment.
+You can find the error documentation in our [documentation](doc.md).

 ## Getting Started
 - [Documentation](doc.md)